Wedding of Frederick V of the Palatinate and Princess Elizabeth: Death of Prince Henry

 Prince Henry, heir to the throne, died of a fever on 6 November 1612.
 The wedding plans were altered in a period of mourning and grief.
 Some courtiers now thought Elizabeth should not marry and leave England.
 There were rumours that since the death of Prince Henry a Scottish faction at court advocated a marriage with the Marquess of Hamilton instead.
 This alternative could ensure the future of the Union as the Hamiltons also had a place in the royal succession.

 King James discussed the matter with his Privy Council and the dates were brought forward.
-Now there would be a ceremony of epousal or marriage on 6 January and a state wedding on 14 February.
+Now there would be a ceremony of espousal or marriage on 6 January and a state wedding on 14 February.
 Henry's death affected the entertainments at the wedding in February, as the themes of masques were invested with the political aspirations of their patrons.
 Henry and Elizabeth's previous plans for masques were abandoned or modified.

 Frederick joined King James in the country at Royston and Theobalds.
 Elizabeth obtained one of her late brother's night gowns.
 Frederick's cook brought her a pike dressed in the German fashion.
 King James came back from the country and played cards with Elizabeth at Whitehall, almost every night (lost stakes are recorded in her accounts).

 January 1613

 The marriage contract was finalized, and in a ceremony at Whitehall on St John's Day, 27 December, Frederick took Elizabeth's hand in her bedchamber and led her to the King in the Banqueting Hall, where they kneeled on a Turkish carpet and received his blessing and then the Archbishop of Canterbury's.
 The letter writer John Chamberlain heard that the contracts were read out by Thomas Lake, but the poor quality of the translations made the guests laugh out loud.
 Frederick was in purple velvet trimmed with gold, Elizabeth wore mourning black satin with silver lace, with a cloak of black "semé velvet" (sprinkled with silver flowers or crosslets) trimmed with gold lace, and a plume of white feathers in her attire.
 White feathers were immediately adopted by fashionable London.
-Her mother, Anne of Denmark, was absent, suffering from painful gout.
+Her mother was absent, suffering since Christmas from painful gout.
+She was being treated by the physician Théodore de Mayerne, but French diplomats thought she avoided the ceremony on purpose.
 After the ceremony Frederick and Prince Charles went back to wearing mourning clothes.

 A Scottish courtier Viscount Fenton sent the news that the couple were now "assured" to his kinsman in Stirling, adding, "The marriage is appointed to be on Saint Valentine's day and by mere accident".
 King James gave orders that the court should prepare their costume for the day, and not wear mourning clothes for Henry.